Portland Metro Area Home Prices

 Oregonians in Action (OIA) is a non-profit lobbying organization that leads the fight for land-use regulatory reform and protection for private property rights.
 OIA authored two ballot measures in 1998: one to require landowner notification and another to give citizens the right to petition for legislative review of “bad state regulations.”
 In 2004, OIA passed Measure 37, a constitutional amendment that requires compensation to landowners.

-The Federal Housing Enterprises Financial Safety and Soundness Act of 1992 mandates that FHFA publish a House Price Index (HPI), a measure designed to capture changes in the value of single-family homes in the USA.
+- Federal Housing Finance Agency (FHFA) publishes a House Price Index (HPI), a measure designed to capture changes in the value of single-family homes in the USA.
 It also includes a HPI in various regions of the country, individual states, and the District of Columbia.
 You can view the HPI by the state of Oregon and by the MSA (Metropolitan Statistical Area).
+The Federal Housing Enterprises Financial Safety and Soundness Act of 1992 mandates that FGFA publish the indexes.

 - Home Ownership a Street at a Time (HOST) 3835 NE Hancock, Suite 101, Portland OR 97212.
 Phone 503-331-1752.
 Fax 503-961-9924.
 HOST is dedicated to providing affordable homeownership opportunities for low- to moderate-income families.
 HOST believes strong, healthy communities are created and sustained when homeowners have a stake in their neighborhoods.